grongierisc/formation-template/README.md

 ![ExerciseRemoteCall](https://raw.githubusercontent.com/thewophile-beep/formation-template/master/misc/img/ExerciseRemoteCall.png)

 To complete the if activity, we need to drag another connector from the output of the `if` to the `join` triangle below.
 As we won't do anything if the boolean is false, we will leave this connector empty.
-After compiling and instanciating, we should be able to test our new process.
+After compiling and instantiating, we should be able to test our new process.
 For that, we need to change the `Target Config Name` of our File Service.

 In the trace, we should have approximately half of objects read in the csv saved also in the remote database.